xbaud/appserver-templatev10/readme.md

-# appserver-templatev9
+# appserver-templatev10

-This repository is configured to build an Odoo 9 appserver using buildout and the anybox.recipe.odoo.
+This repository is configured to build an Odoo 10 appserver using buildout and the anybox.recipe.odoo.

-This repository is best used with ikez (http://github.com/cmorisse/ikez)

 # Licence

-All files in this repository are Licensed under the LGPL Licence.
+Files in this repository are Licensed under the LGPL and A-GPL Licence.